rust-lang/book/second-edition/src/ch01-02-hello-world.md

 > ### Why `println!` is a Macro
 >
 > There are multiple reasons why `println!` is a macro rather than a function,
-> and we haven't really explained Rust yet, so it's not exactly obvious.
+> and we haven’t really explained Rust yet, so it’s not exactly obvious.
 Here
 > are the reasons:
 >
 > * The string passed to `println!` can have formatting specifiers in it,